 Individuals who receive aid through the Maryland Department of Human Services may be eligible for burial and funeral assistance.

-Federal Resources: Social Security may pay a $255 lump-sum death benefit if qualifying, and certain veteran’s benefits are available.
+Federal Resources: Social Security may pay a $255 lump-sum death benefit if the qualifying criteria are met, and certain veterans’ benefits are available.

 What happens if I cannot pay for a cremation in Maryland?